There are a surprising number of psychedelic substances — both natural and man-made.

 The original manufacturer of LSD was the Swiss drug-maker, Sandoz.
 After several years of testing without discovering any promising use cases for the drug, they began supplying researchers and governments around the world with an unlimited supply.

-People like Timothy Leary began studying and eventually promoting the drug through the counterculture as a form of mind expansion.
+People like Timothy Leary began studying and eventually promoting the drug as a form of mind expansion.
 The goal was to “turn on” as many people as possible.

 - 1cP-LSD — 1‐cyclopropanoyl‐d‐lysergic acid diethylamide

 - 1P-ETH-LAD — 1-Propionyl-6-Ethyl-6-nor-lysergic acid diethylamide

 - BU-LAD — 6-Butyl-6-nor-lysergic acid diethylamide